Wednesday, September 29, 2010

 I promise you, you'll love someone else.
 You'll meet new friends.
 You'll find co-workers and neighbors that are awesome.
 If it's too hard (or if someone is making you feel bad) walk away.
 There are a million other people out there who won't make you feel bad!

-16. You can find common ground with just about anyone, any where
+16. You can find common ground with just about anyone, anywhere.

-Regardless of a person's gender, age, race or religion there are common denominators to the human experience - falling in love, being homesick, laughing at baby animals.
-You don't even need to speak the same language to share an appreciation for these things.
-You'd be amazed how far you can get with most people just by smiling and asking them questions.
+You don’t even need to speak the same language to share an appreciation for these things.
+You’d be amazed how far you can get with most people just by smiling and asking them questions.

 17. Don't buy the cheapest version.
 Buy the second cheapest.

 This trick has saved me a lot of money.
-And many hang overs.
-Usually the cheapest version of something (vodka, eye shadow, shoes) is noticeably dicey.
+And many hangovers.
+Usually, the cheapest version of something (vodka, eye shadow, shoes) is noticeably dicey.
 But the second-cheapest?
 Not so bad!

 19. Floss.

-20. Consider second hand, for just about everything
+20. Consider secondhand, for just about everything.

 98% of everything I own is second hand.
 My blow dryer, my picture frames, my sheets (not as gross as you're imagining).
 They cost a fraction of what I'd pay for them new, and no one's the wiser.
 At least until I tell the internet that I sleep on used sheets.

-21. Excuses are embarrassing
+21. Excuses are embarrassing.
+Click To Tweet

 With the exception of excuses like "my grandma died" most excuses are embarrassing for everyone involved - the person giving them and the person listening to them.
 'I just don't know where to start,' 'I'm tired,' 'it's too expensive' really just translate to 'I'm not making it a priority'.
 See?
 Embarrassing, right?

-22. Don't ask a question if you're not prepared to hear the answer
+22. Don’t ask a question if you’re not prepared to hear the answer.

-If you ask your friend "Do I look fat in this?" you best be prepared to hear that it's not a super flattering look on you.
-If you ask that guy you've been seeing for five months "Where do you see this going?" you need to know he might respond in stutters, back-pedaling and comments about "keeping it light."
-Don't ask if you don't really, really want to know.
+If you ask that guy you’ve been seeing for five months “Where do you see this going?” you need to know he might respond in stutters, back-pedaling and comments about “keeping it light.”
+Don’t ask if you don’t really, really want to know.

-23. Engage in calculated risk taking
+23. Engage in calculated risk taking.

 Dancing on the table, taking a spontaneous road trip by yourself to a neighboring state, trying a new type of ethnic food - it is unlikely that any of these things will kill you.
 But they will probably make you more interesting.

-24. Learn how to live well within your means
+24. Learn how to live well within your means.

 Make a budget and stick to it.
 Pay off your credit cards every month.
 Learn to cook for yourself.
-Get a bike and use it (then you won't need a gym membership or all that gas for you car!)
+Get a bike and use it (then you won’t need a gym membership or all that gas for you car!)
 Cancel the cable.
 Split internet with a neighbor.
 Consider second hand.
-You'd be amazed how painless saving money can be!
+You’d be amazed how painless saving money can be!
+Here’s how to stop buying shit you don’t need.

-25. Learn some basic photo editing skills
+25. Learn some basic photo editing skills.

-Because that photo from your vacation would make a great Facebook profile photo if you didn't have that giant zit, right?
-Photoscape, Picnik and Gimp are all great options!
+Because that photo from your vacation would make a great Facebook profile photo if you didn’t have that giant zit, right?
+Picnik and Gimp are all great options!

-26. If you don't know what you say, silence is always an option
+26. If you don’t know what you say, silence is always an option.

 I learned this from my friend Ellie, who used this approach to deal with unruly patients during her years as a nurse in NYC.
 If someone says something you don't like (and don't know how to respond to) just stare at them and don't say anything.
 Totally. terrifying.
 And totally effective!

-27. If you don't know, ask
+27. If you don’t know, ask.

 Because that thing that people say about assuming (it makes an ass out of you and me)?
 That's true.

-28. Do something different with your weekends
+28. Do something different with your weekends.

-After a week in the cubicle farm, I know it's tempting to spend your weekend watching DVDs, running errands, going to house parties and nursing hangovers.
-But doing the same thing every weekend gets old.
-And you won't return to work reinvigorated or inspired.
-You don't have to do anything earth shattering - have a sleep over with old friends, go camping in a State Park, rent bikes and ride through your city, try a new ethnic restaurant, look up the top tourist sights in your city and check them out.
-Milk those two days off for all they're worth!
+You don’t have to do anything earth shattering – have a sleepover with old friends, go camping in a State Park, rent bikes and ride through your city, try a new ethnic restaurant, look up the top tourist sights in your city and check them out.
+Milk those two days off for all they’re worth!

-29. Stay in touch
+29. Stay in touch.

 In the age of skype/facebook/texting there's absolutely no reason that you can't maintain regular contact with your childhood bestie or that cool girl from your freshman comp class.
 Maintaining and fostering friendships is super important.
 Also, you'll have more couches to crash on when you go traveling!